Nobuo Fujita: Later life

-Fujita continued as an Imperial Japanese Navy pilot, mainly in reconnaissance duties, until 1944, when he was transferred to the training of kamikaze pilots.
 After the war he opened a hardware store in Ibaraki Prefecture, and later worked at a company making wire.

-Fujita was invited to Brookings in 1962, after the Japanese government was assured he would not be tried as a war criminal.
+Fujita was invited to Brookings in 1962 by the local Jaycees, after the Japanese government was assured he would not be tried as a war criminal.
 He gave the City of Brookings his family's 400-year-old katana in friendship.
-Ashamed of his actions during the war, Fujita had intended to use the sword to commit seppuku if he were given a hostile reception.
-However, the town treated him with respect and affection, although his visit still raised some controversy.
+Fujita had intended to use the sword to commit seppuku if he should be arrested as a war crimes suspect.
+Although his visit still raised some controversy, the town treated him with respect and affection, while US president John F. Kennedy congratulated the town on their efforts to promote international friendship.

 Impressed by his welcome in the United States, during his visit, he promised to invite Brookings students to Japan.
 Despite the bankruptcy of his company, Fujita made good on his promise by co-sponsoring the visit of three female students from Brookings-Harbor High School to Japan in 1985.
-During the visit, Fujita received a dedicatory letter from an aide of President Ronald Reagan "with admiration for your kindness and generosity."
+During the visit, Fujita received a US flag flown over the US Capitol Building and a dedicatory letter from an aide on behalf of President Ronald Reagan "with admiration for your kindness and generosity."
+Both are now on display at the Nobuo Fujita Corner of the Japan Ground Self-Defense Force's Camp Kasumigaura Public Relations Center near Tsuchiura.

 Fujita returned to Brookings in 1990, 1992, and 1995.
 In 1992, he planted a tree at the bomb site as a gesture of peace.
 In 1995, he moved the samurai sword from the Brookings City Hall into the new library's display case.
 Fujita helped to gather money to build the library.
+He was later named an "ambassador of goodwill" by the city for his continued peace efforts.

-He was made an honorary citizen of Brookings several days before his death at a hospital in Tsuchiura, Ibaraki Prefecture, on September 30, 1997, at the age of 85.
-In October 1998, his daughter, Yoriko Asakura, buried some of Fujita's ashes at the bomb site.
+Fujita was made an honorary citizen of Brookings while hospitalized for lung cancer in Tsuchiura; he died a few days later on September 30, 1997, at the age of 85.
+In October 1998, his daughter, Yoriko Asakura, buried some of Fujita's ashes at the bomb site near Brookings.
+According to local resident Brenda Jacques his daughter told her that “part of [her father’s] soul would forever be flying over Mount Emily”.